akeneo/pim-community-dev/src/Akeneo/AssetManager/decisions.md

 #### Problem:

-In almost all cases, we identify the asset with it's code and asset family (import/export, api, urls, rules, product values, etc).
+In almost all cases, we identify the asset with it's code and asset family (import/export, api, mediaLinks, rules, product values, etc).
 We also did a refactor to use a unique identifier (not the composite key) on the asset.

 So we have a situation where, we almost always have to do a mapping step to convert this composite key to the unique identifier.